Cars Brands that start with B

 Brasier Logo

-In 1904, a group of people appeared in the suburbs of Paris who began assembling 4-wheeled vehicles.
+In 1904, in the suburbs of Paris, there was a group of people who started assembling four-wheeled vehicles.
 It was the Richard-Brasier company, registered back in 1902 by Charles-Henri Brasier and Georges Richard.
-The brand managed to create and sell about 1000 cars before the First World War.
-In 1919, it was marked by two models that came out in 1920.
-Then there was the Conduite sedan.
-In 1926, the Chaigneau-Brasier was launched.
-But the troubles of the late 1920s led to the closure of the company in 1930-31.
+Before the First World War, the brand managed to create and sell about 1000 cars.
+In 1919, it was marked by two models, which came out in 1920.
+Then there was a sedan Conduite.
+In 1926, the Chaigneau-Brasier automobile was released.
+However, the problems of the late 1920s led to the closure of the company in 1930-31.

 Brasinca